 - Distribution (through social media, email, PPC, etc.)

 Misunderstanding about content marketing: It’s a machine.

-Of course, online there is a tendency to want to automate processes.
-Setting the wheels in motion without implementing enough guidelines for monitoring, or generally relying on a mechanized approach that can be a major mistake with content marketing.
+Of course, online, there is a tendency to want to automate processes.
+Setting the wheels in motion without implementing enough guidelines for monitoring or generally relying on a mechanized approach can be a major mistake with content marketing.
 In fact, Jayson DeMers of Forbes believes that companies will excessively and detrimentally move in a hands-off direction with content marketing next year.

 Content marketing should be alive.
 Humanity will generate engagement.
 No one likes to speak with a robot (well, except for Rosey from The Jetsons).
 Jafri references Scott Stratten’s Tweet that automation on social media channels is akin to “sending a mannequin to a networking event.”